 - December 2022: City Council adopts budget and approves funding.

-- January 2023: Municipal Service Agreements emailed to approved projects and agencies for signatures.
+- January 2023: Municipal Service Agreements emailed to approved events/programs for signatures.

 - February 2023: Municipal Service Agreement due back to City of Kirkland.

 - February – December 15, 2023: Submit Tourism Funding Reimbursement Form (with copies of receipts and invoices) and Tourism Funding Expenditure Worksheet for reimbursement (after completion of the event).

 Note: To better assist you with the Tourism Funding process, please watch the following video: